-Red knot and piping plover: There is suitable migration and wintering habitat present for these species on the shoreline of this site; these species are generally not present during the summer months (May-August).
+Red knot and piping plover: There is suitable migration and wintering habitat present for Red knot and piping plover on the shoreline of this site; these species are generally not present during the summer months (May-August).
 If construction occurs when the birds are present, noise and disturbance to resting and foraging birds may occur.
 However, by implementing mitigation measures (BMPs) these short-term construction impacts should be minimal.
 If disturbed while foraging during construction activities, these birds can move to other suitable habitat to continue foraging and resting.
 Although this project would slightly increase the footprint of present facilities, it would be decreasing the impacts on beach habitat north of the parking lot by replacing 15-20 social trails with four boardwalks and trails and fencing off access to the old social trails.
-As such, this project is not expected to have any direct or indirect adverse effects on red knot and piping plover but may have long-term beneficial impacts on the species.
+As such, this project may affect but is not likely to adversely affect Red knot and piping plover; and may have long-term beneficial impacts on the species.

-West Indian manatee and other marine mammals: The project location does not intersect with any identified critical habitat for the West Indian manatee.
-There is the Choctawhatchee Bay stock of bottlenose dolphins.
+West Indian manatee and other marine mammals: The project location does not intersect with any identified critical habitat for the West Indian manatee, but the Choctawhatchee Bay stock of bottlenose dolphins is nearby.
 Marine mammals are affected by vibrations and noise resulting from construction activities (e.g., generators, pile drivers, etc.).
 This project includes in-water work for the demolition and construction of the boat ramp and floating pier.
 If manatees are present, they would probably avoid the construction area.
 However, if manatees were spotted in the vicinity during construction, appropriate conservation measures would be undertaken to avoid adverse impacts associated with noise from construction activities.
-To avoid and minimize impacts the BMPs identified within the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and the Standard Manatee Conditions for In-Water Work (USFWS 2011) would be implemented and adhered to during periods of in-water work.
+To avoid and minimize impacts, the BMPs identified within the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and the Standard Manatee Conditions for In-Water Work (USFWS 2011) would be implemented and adhered to during periods of in-water work.
 As noted in these documents, these conditions require stopping operation of any equipment if manatees come within 50 feet of the equipment until the animals leave the project area of their own volition.
-As a result of construction related activities from the boat ramp and pier, this project may have direct and/or indirect short-term adverse effects on the West Indian manatee and other marine mammals.
+As a result of construction related activities from the boat ramp and pier, this project may affect, but is not likely to adversely affect the West Indian manatee and other marine mammals.

 Beach mice: While there are no protected species of beach mice at this site, the Santa Rosa beach mouse does inhabit the project location.
-Some improvements could disturb habitat, however, where creation and restoration of formalized trails would concentrate foot traffic, potentially benefiting the Santa Rosa beach mouse and its habitat.
+Some improvements could disturb habitat; however, the creation and restoration of formalized trails would concentrate foot traffic, potentially benefiting the Santa Rosa beach mouse and its habitat.
 Standard BMPs for beach mice (as described in the PDARP/PEIS) would be implemented to avoid effects to the Santa Rosa beach mouse and its habitat.